 Hopefully, the employer has given you a general time frame for the remainder of their recruiting process.
 If they have not, tactfully ask where they are at in the process and when they hope to conclude.
 If the time period outlined by the interviewer has passed, give them a bit more time.
 If you still haven’t heard, it is acceptable to contact them.
 Tell them that you are still extremely interested and offer to provide any additional materials that they might need in their decision making process.

 WARNING: Even if you are extremely anxious to hear from an employer or are frustrated by the process, remember to maintain your professional demeanor!
 Do not repeatedly contact the interviewers, do not leave a sarcastic or flippant message for them, or otherwise engage in rude behavior.
 Stress can make otherwise professional people act in an ill-advised manner.
 You may no longer care whether you get the position with that firm but you absolutely do not want to jeopardize your reputation and future employment opportunities.
 You can’t control the behavior of others but you can control your own.
 Please remember that you are part of a profession and a law school that values professionalism, civility, and respect.

 Accepting and Rejecting Offers

-If you are ever in doubt as to how to handle an acceptance or rejection of a job offer, please contact the CSO for assistance.
+If you are ever in doubt as to how to handle an acceptance or rejection of a job offer, please contact the CDO for assistance.

 Nebraska Law is a member of the National Association of Law Placement (NALP) and endorses NALP’s Principles and Standards for Law Placement and Recruiting Activities (Principles and Standards).
 NALP has very specific rules regarding offers but the general rule is that no employer should ask you to make a decision regarding summer or full time post-graduate employment without providing a minimum of two weeks to consider.
 To check on the standards for specific types of offers and decisions click here.